 Unfortunately, late-stage Leukemia can be a difficult disease to manage.
 The disease tends to cause fairly rapid deterioration and treatments can begin to get both aggressive and expensive.
 The financial impact of supporting someone with Leukemia can make it difficult to make decisions concerning treatment, but it’s important to remember that you’re not alone in the fight.

 As with any chronic and late-stage disease, treatment plans can be expensive and some aspects may not be covered under an insurance plan.
-If you or a loved one has a late-stage strain and needs financial support to cover treatment or even maintain their quality of life, please contact Fifth Season Financial to learn more about FLAG, our financial assistance program.
+If you or a loved one has a late-stage strain and needs financial support to cover treatment or even maintain their quality of life, please contact Fifth Season Financial to learn more about Funds For Living, our financial assistance program.